cbcrc/rc-oauth2-client/README.md

                                 //           than the default (and recommended!) local storage mechanism
                                 //           The setting is only used if persistUserInfo setting is set to true
                                 //default = false
-        cookieDomain:undefined  //optional - define the domain value to which peristed data will be bound
+        cookieDomain:undefined  //optional - define the domain value to which cookies will be bound
+                                //           The setting is used to persist userinfo payload cookie (if cookieMode is set to true)
                                 //default = undefined (therfore, the current request's domain)
                                 //Attention: the value of cookieDomain MUST be the same in as context #2 settings }